-One of the reasons the farmers at Brookfront Farms are so passionate about raising animals on fresh green pasture the way they do, is that they're producing a much healthier food for people than conventional 'factory' farms.
+One of the reasons the farmers at Brookfront Farms are so passionate about raising animals on fresh green pasture is that they’re improving the health of their customers.
 Grass is the most nutrient-dense plant in all of nature (perhaps second only to algae), and cows spend almost the entire lives eating it.
 As a result, their tissues accumulate an enormous amount of nutrients, which are then transferred to humans when they eat the grass-fed beef.

 There’s another, even more important reason the farmers at Brookfront are passionate about what they do: The positive impact their farming methods are having on the environment.
 Before we get to the environmental benefits of raising animals on pasture, it’s critical to understand the devastation that modern agriculture has caused and the direction humanity is headed unless we change the way we eat.

 Soil is far more than just dirt.
 It is a dynamic, life-giving matrix of decomposed organic matter, insects and microorganisms which contains all the ingredients needed for a seed to grow into a healthy, vital plant.
 Soil is the basis for all life.